Thomas Farquhar: Political career

-Farquhar was active in Sault Ste.
-Marie politics.
-After serving as secretary-treasurer of the public school board from 1915 to 1916, he won a seat as city alderman by acclamation in 1918 and was elected in 1919.
+Farquhar was active in public life in Sault Ste.
+Marie and Manitoulin Island.
+After serving as secretary-treasurer of the public school board from 1915 to 1916, he was acclaimed as a city alderman in 1918 and won election in 1919.

-Local labour leaders persuaded Farquhar to run for mayor in 1920.
+In the 1920 municipal election, local labour leaders persuaded Farquhar to run for mayor.
 He defeated then-mayor George Boyd, and was re-elected with a large plurality in 1921.
 He was renominated for the office in 1922 but declined to run against Boyd and James Dawson.

 Farquhar was a candidate for the Progressive Party in Algoma West in the 1921 federal election but finished third with 27 per cent of the vote.

-In 1922 he sold his clothing business to purchase a farm in Mindemoya on Manitoulin.
-From 1922 to 1925, Farquhar served as the reeve of Carnarvon Township.
+In 1922 he sold his clothing business to purchase a farm in Mindemoya on Manitoulin Island.
+Never far from public life, Farquhar served as the reeve of Carnarvon Township on Manitoulin from 1922 to 1925.

-He then entered provincial politics and represented Manitoulin in the Legislative Assembly of Ontario from 1926 to 1929 as a United Farmers member.
-He ran for re-election in 1929 as a Liberal but was defeated.
-On 14 October 1935, he was elected to the House of Commons under the Liberal banner, representing the riding of Algoma East.
+In 1926, Farquhar entered provincial politics and was elected to represent Manitoulin in the Legislative Assembly of Ontario as a United Farmers member.
+He sought re-election in 1929 as a Liberal but was defeated.

+Farquhar's longest continual service would be in federal politics.
+In the 1935 general election he was elected to the House of Commons under the Liberal banner, representing the riding of Algoma East.
 He was subsequently re-elected on 26 March 1940 and 11 June 1945.

-Prime Minister William Lyon Mackenzie King appointed Farquhar to the Senate on 10 September 1948 so that his new Minister of External Affairs Lester B. Pearson could contest the by-election in Algoma East and enter the House of Commons.
-In 1955 he sponsored legislation in the Senate to create the St. Mary's River Bridge Company to facilitate the eventual construction of the International Bridge between Sault Ste.
+On 10 September 1948, Prime Minister William Lyon Mackenzie King appointed Farquhar to the Senate so that his new Minister of External Affairs Lester B. Pearson could contest the by-election in the relatively safe Liberal riding of Algoma East and enter the House of Commons.

+In 1955 Farqhuar sponsored legislation in the Senate to create the St. Mary's River Bridge Company to facilitate the eventual construction of the International Bridge between Sault Ste.
 Marie, Ontario and Sault Ste.
 Marie, Michigan.

-In 1960, Farquhar suffered a severe stroke and resigned from the Senate on 27 September 1962.
+In 1960, Farquhar suffered a severe stroke.
+He resigned from the Senate on 27 September 1962 at the age of 87.

-Later work
+Other work

 In 1935, Farquhar went into the dairy business, eventually buying the dairy in Little Current.
 Farquhar's Dairy continues to operate as an independent dairy company in Northeastern Ontario.
 In 1945, he and his sons founded Thos.
 Farquhar & Sons Co.
 Limited.
 He was also a director for a mine in Gatineau, Quebec.

+Family

+In June 1907, Farqhuar married Kathleen Wiber on Manitoulin Island on June 1, 1907.
+She died six months later on December 18, 1907.

+He married his second wife, Kathleen's younger sister, Florence Amy Wiber in Little Current on Manitoulin Island in October 1914.
+The couple had five children: Stanley, Ruth, Thomas, John and Allan.

+His first son, Stanley, would follow his father's career path into public service, representing the riding of Algoma—Manitoulin in the Legislative Assembly of Ontario from 1963 to 1971.